victorjonsson/AzureKeyVaultConfigProvider/README.md

 # NOTICE!

-_Don't mind this repo, it's no longer relevant since Microsoft now have implemented support for refering to a secret without declaring exact version of the secret!_
+_Don't mind this repo, it's no longer relevant since Microsoft now have implemented support for refering to a secret without declaring the version of the secret!_

 ---